amushtaev/gatsby-starter-netlify-cms/src/pages/blog/ten-best-facebook-ads-you-wish-you-published.md

   - text ads
   - video ads
 seo_title: 10 Best Facebook Ad Examples That Drive and Convert Leads
-metadescription:
+metadescription: Need some advertising examples to promote your business on the most popular social media platform?
+Get inspired by best Facebook ads in this article.
 focus_keyphrase: best facebook ad examples
-seotitle: 10 Best Facebook Ad Examples That Drive Leads
+seotitle: 10 Best Facebook Ad Examples That Drive and Convert Leads
 ---
 <!--StartFragment-->